nhs-digital-gp-it-futures/BuyingCatalogueService/src/NHSD.BuyingCatalogue.Database.Deployment/README.md

 ## Background

-The SQL Server Database Project format (`*.sqlproj`) has not been ported to .NET Core yet, so it is only possible to build the `NHSD.BuyingCatalogue.Database` project on a Windows machine.
+The SQL Server Database Project format (`*.sqlproj`) has not been ported to .NET Core yet, so it is only possible to build the [`NHSD.BuyingCatalogue.Database`](../NHSD.BuyingCatalogue.Database) project on a Windows machine.

-The `NHSD.BuyingCatalogue.Database.Deployment` project exists to generate the `.dacpac` file used to deploy the database to the containerized SQL Server instance and as a container for database deployment artefacts, currently only the Dockerfile and the entrypoint script for the deployment container.
+The `NHSD.BuyingCatalogue.Database.Deployment` project exists to generate the `.dacpac` file used to deploy the database to the containerized SQL Server instance and as a container for database deployment artefacts, currently the Dockerfile and the [entrypoint](#entrypoint.sh) script for the deployment container.

+The deployment project contains links to the SQL files defined in the [`NHSD.BuyingCatalogue.Database`](../NHSD.BuyingCatalogue.Database) project.
+These links ensure that the `.dacpac` file is built correctly in the DevOps pipelines.
+Please see the section below for any notes related to [making changes](#making-changes).

 ## Limitations

-The SDK used to generate the `.dacpac` does not currently support post-deployment scripts.
-Post-deployment actions are currently initiated by the [entrypoint.sh](#entrypoint.sh) script.
+The SDK used to generate the `.dacpac` does not currently support include files (`:r` command) in post-deployment scripts, so post-deployment actions are currently initiated by the [entrypoint](#entrypoint.sh) script.

 ## Making Changes

-Changes to the contents of this project should only be required when making changes to the database deployment process for the development and test environments.
+Changes to the contents of this project will be required when adding new database artefacts (anything other than pre- or post-deployment scripts) or when making changes to the database deployment process for the development and test environments.

+No changes to the deployment project should be required when amending existing scripts.

 All database schema changes need to be made in the `NHSD.BuyingCatalogue.Database` project.

+### Adding new database artefacts

+When adding a new database artefact (other than a pre- or post-deployment script) to the database, you will need to add a link to the deployment project to ensure that the `.dacpac` generated in the DevOps pipelines remains correct.

+#### Adding a linked file to the deployment project

+There are two ways to add a linked file to the database deployment project.

+1. Edit the project file directly.
+An existing link can be used as a template.
+2. Using the UI in Visual Studio.
+    1. Right-click on the deployment project and select `Add->Existing Item...` or hit Shift+Alt+A.
+    2. Select the file(s) you've just added to the database project.
+    3. Click the drop-down arrow next to `Add` and select `Add As Link`.

+##### Build Action

+The build action for the linked files **must** be set to `Content.`

+##### Logical Directories

+It is possible to reflect the directory structure of the database project in the deployment project by editing the value of the `Link` attribute of the relevant file element(s) (in the project file).

 ## Deployment Artefacts